Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/2. Web API now calls Microsoft Graph/README-incremental.md

   The implementations of these classes are in the Microsoft.Identity.Web library (and folder), and they are designed to be reusable in your applications (Web apps and Web apis)

-  `AddProtectedApiCallsWebApis` subscribes to the `OnTokenValidated` JwtBearerAuthentication event, and, in this event, adds the user account into MSAL.NET's user token cache by using the AcquireTokenOnBehalfOfUser method.
+  `AddMicrosoftWebApiCallsWebApi` subscribes to the `OnTokenValidated` JwtBearerAuthentication event, and, in this event, adds the user account into MSAL.NET's user token cache by using the AcquireTokenOnBehalfOfUser method.
 This is done by the `AddAccountToCacheFromJwt` method of the `ITokenAcquisition` micro-service, which wraps MSAL.NET

   ```CSharp
   services.Configure<JwtBearerOptions>(AzureADDefaults.JwtBearerAuthenticationScheme, options =>